You are viewing the Caracas chapterGlobalNew YorkAcarigua

 Phase 1 — Strategic alignment and governance

-Closing milestone: institutional framework approved
+Closing milestone: institutional framework validated

 Phase 2 — Curatorial development and programming